Scope of Inheritance Tax for non-Domicile UK asset holders

-It was common planning for non-domiciled individuals to hold UK real estate through an offshore company (which may, in turn, have been held by offshore trustees) in order to avoid a charge to IHT on the real estate.
-The overseas shares were non-UK assets, and therefore excluded property, in the hands of the non-domiciled individual or trustees (if held through a trust structure).
-There was no look-through to the underlying UK real estate.
+It was joint planning for non-domiciled individuals to hold UK real estate through an offshore company.
+Which may, in turn, have been held by offshore trustees.
+This is to avoid a charge to IHT on real estate.
+The overseas shares were non-UK assets and therefore excluded property.
+In the hands of the non-domiciled individual or trustees (if held through a trust structure).
+There needed to be a look-through to the underlying UK real estate.

-However, changes to the legislation, which became effective from 6 April 2017, now bring all UK residential property within the scope of UK IHT, as well as certain loans used to purchase UK residential property.
-A property under construction or being adapted for residential use is treated as residential property for these purposes.
+However, changes to the legislation, effective 6 April 2017, are now to bring all UK residential property within the scope of UK IHT.
+Particular loans can be in use to purchase UK residential property.
+A property under construction or adapted for residential use is present as residential property for these purposes.

 Two Year Tail

-In circumstances where the shares of a non-UK company or an interest in an overseas partnership that holds UK residential property are sold, the sale proceeds remain within the scope of inheritance tax for the following two years.
+Suppose the shares of a non-UK company or an interest in an overseas partnership that holds UK residential property are on sale.
+The sale proceeds remain within the scope of inheritance tax for the following two years.

-In addition, where a loan is taken out to invest in UK residential property, or assets are used as security for such a loan, and the loan is repaid or the security/guarantee released, the consideration received (or any asset purchased with that consideration) will continue to be subject to IHT for a two year period following the loan repayment or release of security.
+The loan is payable or the security/guarantee is released.
+The consideration received (or any asset purchased with that consideration) will continue to be subject to IHT for two years following the loan repayment.

 Double Tax Treaties

-Where the terms of a tax treaty provide for an exemption from UK IHT in relation to a UK residential property interest, the UK legislation will override the terms of the tax treaty unless a liability to inheritance tax or an equivalent tax (however small an amount) arises in the other jurisdiction.
+The terms of a tax treaty provide an exemption from UK IHT to a UK residential property interest.
+The UK legislation will override the terms of the tax treaty unless a liability to inheritance tax or an equivalent tax (however small an amount) arises in the other jurisdiction.

 Non-UK domiciled individuals benefit from significant planning opportunities to minimise or avoid liability to UK inheritance tax.

-In particular, non-UK assets can be sheltered from inheritance tax by settling those assets into an offshore trust before acquiring deemed domicile status in the UK.
+In particular, you can hide non-UK assets from inheritance tax by settling those assets into an offshore trust before acquiring deemed domicile status in the UK.

-The protection from inheritance tax can continue even after the settlor has become deemed domiciled, allowing the assets to be passed down to future generations free of UK inheritance tax.
+The protection from inheritance tax can continue even after the settlor has become deemed domiciled.
+This allows the assets to be in hand to future generations free of UK inheritance tax.

-Planning is essential as this can save your estate lots of money but has to be done effectively and efficiently.
+Planning is essential as it can save your estate lots of money, but it has to be effective and efficient.